 Dracula Has Risen from the Grave is the fourth of the Dracula films from Hammer Horror, released in 1968 and set immediately after the events of Dracula: Prince of Darkness.
 Directed by Freddie Francis, the film stars Christopher Lee in his third appearance as the Count, along with Rupert Davies, Veronica Carlson, Barbara Ewing, Barry Andrews, and Ewan Hopper.

 The film opens with an altar boy about to ring a church bell when suddenly something wet drips on his cheek.
 Inspecting it, he discovers it is blood.
-He climbs into the bell tower and to his horror discovers the corpse of a young woman crammed inside the church's bell with two bloody punctured holes in her neck.
-A year later in 1896, after Dracula has been (supposedly) destroyed Monsignor Ernest Muller (Rupert Davies) comes to the village on a routine visit only to find the altar boy is now a frightened mute and the Priest (Hooper) has apparently lost his faith.
+He climbs up the bell tower, and to his horror discovers the corpse of a young woman crammed inside the church's bell with two bloody punctured holes in her neck.
+A year later in 1896, after Dracula has supposedly been destroyed, Monsignor Ernest Muller (Davies) comes to the village on a routine visit only to find that the altar boy is now a frightened mute and the Priest (Hooper) has apparently lost his faith.
 Moreover, the villagers won't attend Mass at the church, because the shadow of Dracula's castle touches it.
 To fix this, the Monsignor decides to go with the Priest to the castle and exorcise it.

 Unfortunately, this isn't the end.
-The newly revived Dracula is angered at the cross barring entry into his castle and vows revenge.
-He travels to Kleinenberg, where—aided by the Priest and a barmaid named Zena (Ewing), both of whom are under his power—he targets the Monsignor's niece, Maria (Veronica Carlson).
-It ultimately falls to Maria's love interest, a studious young man and atheist named Paul (Barry Andrews) to save Maria and stop Dracula.
+The newly-revived Dracula is angered at the cross barring entry into his castle and vows revenge.
+He travels to Kleinenberg, where—aided by the Priest and a barmaid named Zena (Ewing), both of whom are under his power—he targets the Monsignor's niece, Maria (Carlson).
+It ultimately falls to Maria's Love Interest, a studious young atheist named Paul (Andrews), to save her and stop Dracula.